deeptools/deepTools/manual/GalaxyFAQs.md

 #### How do I get a (clustered) heatmap of sequencing-depth-normalized read coverages around the transcription start site of all genes?<a name="HM"></a>
 * if you want to start with a BAM file, begin by _generating the normalized read coverages_ using the tool [bamCoverage][] with the option "normalize to 1x sequencing depth" (make sure that you indicate the correct genome size) (1)
-* you also need a BED or INTERVAL file of genes (you can obtain one via "Get Data" --> "UCSC main table browser" --> group: "Genes and Gene Predictions" --> (e.g.) "RefSeqGenes" --> send to Galaxy (2)
+* you also need a BED or INTERVAL file of genes (you can obtain one via "Get Data" &rarr; "UCSC main table browser" &rarr; group: "Genes and Gene Predictions" &rarr; (e.g.) "RefSeqGenes" &rarr; send to Galaxy (2)

 ![GalHow_clustHM01](https://raw.github.com/fidelram/deepTools/master/examples/GalHow_clustHM01.png "deepTools Galaxy screenshot of how to get a list of genes from UCSC")